jonathern/steel-industry-energy-consumption/README.md

-# census-income-prediction
+# steel-industry-energy-consumption
-Machine learning project to predict whether the annual income of an individual exceeds $50K/yr  based on census data.
+Machine learning project to predict the energy consumption of a steel production industry